matsumana/armeria-sandbox/README.md

 ## How to run dependent containers

-The following the apps depend on Zipkin and Zipkin UI.
+The following the apps depend on Zipkin.

 ```
 $ docker-compose up -d